lanceman2/quickstream/README.md

 you edit it in the quickstreamGUI program, and not in a forked and executed program like GNUradio does.
-It is hoped that this tighter coupling between editor and block code will produce faster and more productive workflows patterns than is possible without this tight block/editor coupling.
+It is hoped that this tighter coupling between editor and block code will produce faster and more productive workflow patterns than is possible without this tight block/editor coupling.

 ### quickstream